Home

 Shoots

 SASS rules apply.
-You DO NOT have to be a SASS member to shoot the monthly shoots, but you must be a current SASS member to shoot the SASS Maine State Championships in September.
+You DO NOT have to be a SASS member to shoot the monthly shoots, but you must be a current SASS member to shoot the SASS MA-CT-RI State Championships in June or the SASS Maine State Championships in September.

 Contacts: